precip1ce/ps/index.md

 By September 2014, after years of attempts, I finally passed the Google interview and joined the YouTube team as an iOS software engineer coding primarily in Objective-C and Python.
 In my 3.5 years there, I was promoted to the Tech Lead of App Architecture, helping the YouTube iOS app achieve rank #1 in the Apple App Store with 150+ million users.

 By 2018, I launched the TechLead YouTube channel as a hobby, pioneering the tech influencer space with a blend of insights on the tech industry and comedy.
-At the time, few professionals took YouTube seriously.
+The TechLead character is an exaagerated persona purpose-built for YouTube, based on my real life experiences.
+TechLead entertains audiences with satire, wit, trolling, clickbait, and chasing trends yet all the while delivering real knowledge about tech industry.
+Through blending the YouTube persona with actual experiences, TechLead weaves attention-grabbing entertainment with nuggets of life wisdom.

 By May 2018, I joined Meta as a staff software engineer in the Facebook Video team developing in iOS and PHP.
 I joined Instagram Ads briefly coding in Python, before a conflict of interest arose with my YouTube channel.
 I returned to my entrepreneurial endeavors.